ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Be kind whenever possible.
-It is always possible.
+> Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom.
 >
-> - Dalai Lama
+> - Marcel Proust
 <!-- END_JOKE_SECTION -->